sage-etcher/vim-i8080-syntax/README.md

 " Name:     Strict Number Highlighting
 " Type:     Boolean
 " Enabled:  No number may start with a '$'.
-"           All non-decimal numbers ust start with a '0'.
+"           All non-decimal numbers must start with a '0'.
 " Disabled: Numbers can start with whatever.
 " Example:  Value    Enabled  Disabled
 "           -------- -------- ---------